Dark Crisis: Plot

-As Donna Troy discusses the aftermath of Titans Academy's incident, Deathstroke's Secret Society of Super Villains (which now has Raptor among its ranks) tries to capture more heroes while the public starts to lose hope that the Justice League will return forcing other heroes to make difficult choices.
+As Donna Troy discusses the aftermath of Titans Academy's incident, Deathstroke's Secret Society of Super Villains tries to capture more heroes while the public starts to lose hope that the Justice League will return, forcing other heroes to make difficult choices.
 Barbara Gordon, Duke Thomas, Jason Todd, Stephanie Brown and Cassandra Cain go visit the Titans tower to make sure Nightwing is okay after the attack while checking on Beast Boy.
 Black Adam is trying to train the new Justice League and convinces them they must kill their enemies to scare Deathstroke, but they disapprove of his actions believing that killing them will not justify their victory.
 Damian Wayne confirms that Deathstroke is well aware of their moral views of killing.
-Yara Flor arrives and stops Adam from killing Count Vertigo in front of the Justice League forcing Adam to leave in humiliation and ask the Legion of Doom (consisting of Lex Luthor, Black Manta, Captain Boomerang, Captain Cold, Cheetah, Golden Glider, Gorilla Grodd, Heat Wave, Punchline, Scarecrow, Sinestro, Vandal Savage, and Weather Wizard) for help.
+Yara Flor arrives and stops Adam from killing Count Vertigo in front of the Justice League forcing Adam to leave in humiliation and ask the Legion of Doom for help.
 Deathstroke reunites with Ravager and persuades her to be her legacy as the Darkness infested his Secret Society to start a crisis.
 As Jon Kent and Damian Wayne argue about their loss of hope, the Justice Society of America arrives to help the new Justice League.
-Meanwhile, Hal Jordan and the Green Lantern Corps arrive at Planet Ryut of sector 666 using Nekron's old central power battery that allows Hal, Kyle, and Mullein to teleport toward Multiverse-2, leaving other Green Lanterns to prepare for the upcoming battle.
-As the three Green Lanterns confront Pariah on Multiverse-2's ruin, Hal Jordan discovers the Great Darkness' plan of using the Justice League's death to weaponize them and recreating new pocket dimensions before being disintegrated and transported to the pocket world of John Stewart.
+Meanwhile, Hal Jordan and the Green Lantern Corps arrive at Ryut.
+Hal, Kyle, and Sojourner Mullein teleport toward Multiverse-2, leaving other Green Lanterns to prepare for the upcoming battle.
+As the three Green Lanterns confront Pariah on Multiverse-2's ruin, Hal discovers the Great Darkness' plan of using the Justice League's death to weaponize them and recreating new pocket dimensions before being disintegrated and transported to the pocket world of John Stewart.